Zack-John/active-directory-homelab/README.md

 - Installed drivers and software using an installation media (guest additions)
 - Assigned a static IP address, subnet mask, and DNS server address to an internal network adapter
 - Installed various roles and features using the Server Manager application
-- Created an Active Directory domain, organizational unit (OU), and ...
+- Created an Active Directory domain, organizational unit (OU), and domain administrator account
-- ...
+- Used a PowerShell script to generate ~1000 user accounts

 <h2>Tools and Technologies Covered</h2>